Position

 • Review and grade clerical documents, spreadsheets, and other materials for accuracy and quality.

-• Provide feedback and recommendations to clerical staff to improve performance.
+• Provide feedback and recommendations to clerical staff to improve their work.

 Qualifications